ramuit44/galactusCrockeryShoppingCart/README.md

  *  The product details page behaviour is driven using `shoppingCartProductDeatilsCtrl`.
 This controller has methods to populate the selected Product model and to increment and decrement the quantity of the product that we want to 'Add to cart'.
  * The cart page behaviour is driven using `summaryCtrl` which has methods to increment the quantity, decrement quantity and get total price of products added to cart.
   * Most of the common behaviours(utility) like retreiving the list of products, incrementing/decrement the product quantity, getting total price, removing from cart are captured via a common service named `productService`.
 The data from the json is retrived via a asynch http call, so the URL can be replaced with real time API endpoint.

-* Used angular Form validations for performing the userinput validations to the Wiget editor form.

-* Used basic bootstrap classes for styling.
-Other than styling with weather icons, I didn't need the feel to add any further styling like additonal fonts , colors , animations for the widget editor and widget itself.
-Please let me know otherwise, infact I can do rich UX page as well.
+* I have used css boilerplate code to generate the base scss `base.scss` and imported the base.scss into required component's/page's scss.
+Each component and page has its own stylesheet thus adhering to concept of componentization.
+I have used the concepts of variables, Mixins, extends (Inheritance), Nesting of the `Sass` Preprocessor to have a OOCSS -(Object Oriented CSS).

-* Written unit testcase for each and every service methods, directives, filters of the weather widget directive.
-Test cases also written for the wrapper directive 'weather-widget-editor-output' and controller methods of the WeatherWidgetEditor.
+* Written unit testcase for each and every service methods, directives, filters and controllers.
-<b>The test code coverage is around 93 %</b>
+<h2><b>The test code coverage is around 93 %</b><h2>

 ## Notes